 The remedies for violation of the ADA are the same as those for Title VII.

 Whether your claim is for disability discrimination or failure to provide a reasonable accommodation for a disability, the attorneys at Fidlon Legal can help you.
-Please contact our Atlanta employment discrimination law team for a free consultation.Equal Pay Act
+Please contact our Atlanta employment discrimination law team for an initial case evaluation.Equal Pay Act

 The Equal Pay Act of 1963 (EPA) protects men and women who perform substantially equal work in the same establishment from sex-based wage discrimination.
 The EPA does not have a minimum threshold number of employees for coverage.